 When you deploy the MBAM Client, after you distribute the computers to end users, the end users are prompted to encrypt their computers.
 This lets MBAM collect the data, to include the PIN and password, and then begin the encryption process.

-In this approach, users are prompted to activate and initialize the Trusted Platform Module (TPM) chip, if it has not been previously activated.
+Note In this approach, users are prompted to activate and initialize the Trusted Platform Module (TPM) chip, if it has not been previously activated.

 Using the MBAM Client to enable BitLocker encryption before computer distribution to end users